jefdaj/ortholang-demo/templates/home.md

 <br/>
 <div id="devwarning">
-<b>WARNING: Site under active development.
+<b>WARNING: Demo under active development.
 <br/>
 Expect parts of it to be unfinished or broken.
 <br/>